C++ Recursion - C++ Programming Tutorial

 C++ Factorial Number Example using Indirect Recursion:

-Let's take an example to find the factorial number using indirect recursion in C++
+Let's consider an instance where we calculate the factorial of a number using indirect recursion in C++.

 Example